307 Result count for “All”

 This stands for Morgan Stanley Capital Index.
 The most famous MSCI indices are the MSCI World, which brings together more than 1,600 equity securities globally, and the MSCI EaFe, which include European, Asian and Australian titles.

-An acronym for Mercato Telematico Azionario or the Online Stock Exchange.
-A market managed by Borsa Italiana (Italian Stock Exchange) where shares, convertible bonds, warrants, rights and option certificates representing shares of mutual funds are traded.
+A market managed by Borsa Italiana (Italian Stock Exchange) where shares, convertible bonds, warrants, rights and option certificates are traded.
+Among the segments of the market, Euronext STAR Milan Segment, dedicated to companies committed in complying with excellence requirements in terms of liquidity, information transparency and corporate governance.
 Trading takes place according to auction principles (opening and closing) and continuous trading.

 MTS is an acronym for' Mercato all'Ingrosso dei Titoli di Stato' or Wholesale Market of Government Securities.
 It is a Secondary Wholesale Market (the minimum trading amount is fixed at 2.5 million Euro) in which only specialized operators can operate.
 Government securities (Italian and foreign) and securities backed by the State are traded on the MTS.

 The number of financial instruments associated with the exercise of an Option.
 For example, if a Call Warrant has an exercise ratio of 0.5 it is necessary to have two warrants to subscribe to one share.
 The reverse of a Multiplier is Parity.

 Mutual funds fall into the category of Undertakings for Collective Investment (UCI) and are vehicles that are intended to collect together the financial resources of most savers in one special fund that is invested in financial assets.